What is “Food Insecurity?”

 Second Helpings is the only volunteer-driven organization in Beaufort, Hampton, and Jasper counties authorized to rescue food.
 Our volunteers pick up the food and deliver it at no cost to our Agency Partners, including food pantries, who provide it directly to people in need.

 What other ways does Second Helpings fight against hunger?

 Second Helpings also provides food to the employees on the island who ride the Palmetto Breeze buses to work from rural areas where residents face hunger.
 This program, called FILL THE NEED, operates out of the Palmetto Breeze Bus Transit Hub in Bluffton.
 More than 60 people receive bags of groceries to take home with them every week.
-Palmetto Breeze Transit is operated as an Agency Partner.

 How and when did Second Helpings start?

 Thirty years ago, Second Helpings was founded by Guenther Hecht and his wife, Louise.
 They witnessed food being thrown out at local grocery stores, and they and their friends started rescuing it in the trunks of their cars.
 Their efforts have grown into an organization that now operates a fleet of trucks distributing more than three million pounds of food annually.

 How is Second Helpings involved in “Don’t Waste Food”?

 Second Helping prevents food from ending up in local landfills.
 As the need for rescued food grows, and concern over our environment intensifies, our work is increasingly important to everyone in our communities.
 Second Helpings is an ambassador to the statewide program Don’t Waste Food, and pioneered their successful K-12 school outreach.